skulumani/thesis-gwu/README.md

 ## [GWU Thesis](https://skulumani.github.io/2016/10/thesis-gwu)

-This is a [GWU SEAS](https://library.gwu.edu/seas) thesis template, it conforms to the University and SEAS formatting guidelines as of May 21 2018.
+This is a [GWU SEAS](https://library.gwu.edu/seas) thesis template, it conforms to the University and SEAS formatting guidelines as of March 3, 2020.

 ![screenshot](./doc/etd.png)